Pistro/bike-routing/preprocessing/README.md

  - regionName_fixture.xml: This file can be used to create the [visualisation database](../visualisation).
  - regionName.wgr: This file contains a graph representation of the entire roadnetwork of the region, including perceived weights.
 The file serves as an input for the [routing step](../routing).

+## Extraction of subregions
-After preprocessing the Belgian dataset, some subregions can be extracted by executing `bash\windows\extractRegionsBelgium.bat` (for Windows) or `bash bash/unix/extractRegionsBelgium.sh` (for Unix).
+When preprocessing the Belgian dataset, some subregions can be extracted by executing `bash\windows\extractRegionsBelgium.bat` (for Windows) or `bash bash/unix/extractRegionsBelgium.sh` (for Unix).
 Using the preprocessed data in the `belgium_inter.osm` file, similar 'intermediate' files are created for east-flanders, ghent and geraardsbergen.
 For each of these regions, a weighted graph representation is also generated.
 Additionaly, for each region, a json file is created that is useful for studying the relation between perceived weight and walking distance.
 The file can be visualised using the 'pleasantness' page described in [visualisations](../visualisation).